 Scottish Wild Cat

 A UK native that was once present across Britain, the Scottish wild cat can no longer be found so freely in the wild.
-However, visitors to Port Lympne Wild Animal Park have ample opportunity to view this charming native as we're home to eight Scottish wild cats.
+However, visitors to Port Lympne Wild Animal Park have ample opportunity to view this charming native as we're home to six Scottish wild cats.

 HABITAT: Once found across the British Isles, the natural habitat of the Scottish Wildcat now consists of the various terrains across the Grampians and Northern Highlands.